sackosoft/zig-codecs/README.md

 ## Overview

-`zig-bitops` provides production-ready implementations of encoding algorithms commonly used in data serialization and to improve results from applying compression.
+`zig-codecs` provides production-ready implementations of encoding algorithms commonly used in data serialization and to improve results from applying compression.
 The library emphasizes correctness, performance, and usability for developers building data-intensive applications.